agsup/quartz/content/notes/Spring 2024/Database Programming/Intro.md

 	- Make sure to underline the key
 - Remember "One theme per relation" for the test (DK/NF)
 - Logical db design is the most important skill the class teaches
+- Entity vs. Entity Class vs. Entity Instance
+	- Semi-trick question: Entity = Entity Class (ex.
+"Student Entity" does not refer to a specific student)
+	- Entity Instance is a specific example of an Entity (ex.
+Greg is an Entity Instance for Student)
+- Attribute: Something which describes an entity
+- Classifying Queries using A(E) = V
+	- Attribute of entity = value (ex. "hair color" of "Greg" = "black")
+	- Query of "what is Greg's hair color?" can be A(E) = ?
+	- Other examples: A(?) = V, A(?) < V, ?(E) = V, etc.
+	- Multiple question marks are possible (ex. ?(?) = V could mean "I have a number.
+Whose is it, and what does it represent?")

+# ERD Rules

+- Put relation *name* in the diamond (ex. store has dept.)
+	- Do NOT put relation *type* in diamond (1:M)
+- Only make rectangles of *entities*
+	- Multiple instances
+	- Has attributes
+		- Note: it is possible (but rare) that there is only one attribute for an entity class
+- Simply determine entities, determine relations (names), and connect them with relation (types)
+- At *minimum*, for a M:N relation the key will be that of both parents combined
+- Intersection relation
+	- relation that connects two entities
+	- This relation can have properties (elk problem: this ranger saw this elk at this date at this location aka. ranger sees elk)
+	- Can name relation in diamond or connect with an entity (more verbose)